 .. and as I approached Losar snow flurries began.
 It had been getting steadily colder over the last few days as winter approaches and I began to think of getting over the high Kunzum La pass at 4590m before the first of the early winter storms…

 Losar itself on a cold, grey afternoon is a somewhat desolate prospect.
 I had planned to camp further along the road near the bottom of the Kunzum La but the cold, and tired legs from fighting a bitter, strong headwind much of the day persuaded me (easily) to stop the night at a cheap guesthouse in the village.
-I enjoyed my stay.
+I enjoyed my stay, the locals are, as always, a friendly bunch.

 As always… cheery folk :-)